 |Voltage Span||Pulse Current||Pulse Time|

-For a current pulse that is less than the peak current limit, the maximum pulse duration is described in the Figure below
+For a current pulse that is less than the peak current limit, the maximum pulse duration is described in Figure 1 below

 With a capacitive load, the RMS current for a sine-wave is